Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/procedural/marble.rst

 Options
 =======

-Soft / Sharp / Sharper
+Marble Type
-   Three presets for soft to more clearly defined *Marble*.
+   Three settings for soft to more clearly defined *Marble*.

-Sin / Saw / Tri
+   Soft, Sharp, Sharper
+Noise basis
    Shape of wave to produce bands.

-Soft / Hard
+   Sine, Saw, Triangle
+Noise Type
    The noise function works with two methods.

+   Soft, Hard
 Size
    The dimensions of the noise table
 Depth